BLCM/bl3mods/Apocalyptech/README.md

   100 kills for a specific manufacturer.
 This does *not* interfere with the "Rewards Card" achievement, except that you'll no longer get the in-game notifications that you've reached the goal for the individual manufacturers.
+- `unlock_dlc3_tech.txt` - Unlocks Coresploders, Traitorweed, and Telezappers
+  right from the beginning in Bounty of Blood.
+Doesn't bother touching Breezebloom since you get that almost immediately anyway.
+Also doesn't affect mission-specific objects, such as the first Coresploder you use to rescue Titus.

 ## Economy-related Mods